ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Origins ought to consider the time involved in token issuance.
-Particularly, a challenge that includes a unique redemption context will prevent a client from using cached tokens, and thus can add more latency before the client is able to redeem a token.
+Particularly, a challenge that includes a unique redemption context will prevent a client from using cached tokens, and thus can add more delay before the client is able to redeem a token.

 Origins SHOULD minimize the number of challenges sent to a particular client